 One of my favorite parts of investing is that investors hardly ever agree.
-You can approach two different investors and ask their opinion about the same stock.
+You can get different opinions from different investors about the same stock.
 Nowhere is this conflict of opinions more obvious than with movie theater stocks.
 One investor might tell you that Company A is the future.
 Directly after, the second investor could tell you that Company A is doomed to fail.
-This is why it’s so important to do your own homework and trust your decisions.
+That is why it’s so important to do your own homework and trust your decisions.

 With the rise of streaming, it’s easy to make a case that movie theaters are dying.
 For example, the cost of a movie ticket is about $10.
 This is very close to the price of a monthly subscription for most streaming platforms.
 Your money is much better spent on a streaming service because streaming allows you to watch unlimited movies, as opposed to just one.

 As for my thoughts, I’ll share them at the end of the article.
-Until then, let’s take a look at three of the best movie theater stocks to buy.
+Until then, let’s look at three of the best movie theater stocks to buy.

 Top Movie Theater Stocks to Buy

 NOTE: I’m not a financial advisor and am just offering information and commentary.
 Please do your own due diligence before making any decisions.

 AMC is definitely the first stock to talk about when bringing up movie theater stocks.
 This is mainly because AMC Entertainment is the largest movie theater chain in the world.
 It is also one of the most interesting movie theater stocks that you can buy.
 From 2016-2020, AMC lost 90% of its value.
 But, suddenly in 2021, it surged over 2,600%.